(Last UPDATED 3/9/19) Description and review of lunch at the Selland’s Market-Cafe, located on Broadway in the Land Park neighborhood of Sacramento.

 We forgot to pick up our utensils (also help yourself to water if you want), but our server gladly returned to our table after delivering our meal with a fork and knife for my friend.

-I enjoyed my Cubano sandwich (which looked a bit lonely on my plate without a garnish) – but the Cafe Bernardo Cubano remains my favorite.
-My friend said that the macaroni and cheese was creamy and very good, and that the roasted vegetables were done just right.
-The mushroom chicken breast was very moist and the sauce was tasty, but he would have preferred to have had the skin removed from the chicken before cooking.
+I enjoyed my Cubano sandwich, which I thought looked a bit lonely on my plate without a garnish.
+However, the Cafe Bernardo Cubano remains my favorite.
+The macaroni and cheese was said to be creamy and very good, and the roasted vegetables were done “just right”.
+While the mushroom chicken breast was very moist and the sauce was tasty, my friend would have preferred to have had the skin removed from the chicken before cooking.

 Like the other market-cafe locations, Selland’s on Broadway has monthly pizza, salad and sandwich specials, and dinner specials ($25 dinner for two with a select bottle of wine).
 Dinner specials are offered for dine in or take out.
 Check out the Specials Calendar tab on the Selland’s Market-Cafe website to see what the dinner special is for that week.
 The dinner for two sounds like a good deal to me.
 I have added the Selland’s dinner special to my “must try” list.